 generation); it then generates and transmits a new SAE Commit message to the peer, zeros Sync, sets the t0 (retransmission) timer, and remains in Committed state.
 If there are no other groups to choose, the protocol instance shall send a Del event to the parent process and transitions back to Nothing state.

-— If the Status is some other nonzero value, the frame shall be silently discarded and the t0 (retransmission) timer shall be set.
+— If the Status code is some other value and is neither SUCCESS nor SAE_HASH_TO_ELEMENT, the frame shall be silently discarded and the t0 (retransmission) timer shall be set.

-— If the Status is zero, the finite cyclic group field is checked.
+— If the Status code is SUCCESS or SAE_HASH_TO_ELEMENT, the finite cyclic group field is checked.
 If the group is not supported, BadGrp shall be set and the value of Sync shall be checked.

 — If Sync is greater than dot11RSNASAESync, the protocol instance shall send a Del event to the